Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 BayesFit is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details (http://www.gnu.org/licenses/).

 ## Acknowledgements
-To CoNeXT and University of Copenhagen for co-funding the project.
+To CoNeXT, Carlsberg Foundation, and University of Copenhagen for co-funding the project.

-## Expected future development
+## Suggestions for future development
-- include SANS contrasts.
 - include resolution effects.
 - option for inclusion of several datasets.
 - restructure, so models are independent modules.